 Yes, River Island is a fast fashion brand.

-River Island is a popular high street fashion brand and fast fashion retailer.
+River Island is a popular British high street fashion brand and fast fashion retailer.
 It was founded by white British businessman Bernard Lewis (worth £2 billion) in 1948 and today it is owned by the Lewis family.
 River Island makes £850 million in revenue each year, generating this from across its 350 stores in the UK, Ireland, Asia, the Middle East and Europe, as well as its six dedicated online sites.

-Transparency Rating: 22/100
+Fashion Revolution Transparency Rating: 22/100

-This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.
+This post is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.